-The cliché that coaching focuses on the present and future while therapy focuses on the past isn’t just a cliché but also a myth, as there are forms of therapy that don’t dwell on the past, such as cognitive behavioural therapy (CBT), and forms of coaching that allow for deeper self-examination.
+The cliché that therapy focuses on the past while coaching focuses on the present and future is a bit of a myth, as there are forms of therapy, such as CBT, that don’t dwell on the past, and forms of coaching that allow for deeper self-exploration.

-In a previous article, I described existential coaching as the ultimate grey area between coaching and therapy.
-This blurred border seems to make not a few people uneasy, as therapists often look down on coaching and, at the same time, feel threatened by it.
+This blurred border seems to make not a few people uneasy, as therapists often look down on coaching and, at the same time, feel threatened by its efficacy.

 Another wrong assumption often made about coaching is that it is more ‘directive’ than therapy.
 In reality, the opposite is true.
-In training, coaches are told ad nauseam they mustn’t express personal opinion or offer advice.
+In training, coaches are told ad nauseam that they mustn’t offer advice.

 However, not all therapy clients are ill; many functioning people seek the help of therapists and psychologists.
 At the same time, coaching clients aren’t always completely healthy.

 “Let us consider that we are all partially insane.
 It will explain us to one another; it will unriddle many riddles.“